Memetics: "Internet Memetics"

-Critics of memetics
+Criticisms

-Critics contend that some proponents' assertions are "untested, unsupported or incorrect."
+Critics contend that some of the proponents' assertions are "untested, unsupported or incorrect."
 Most of the history of memetic criticism has been directed at Dawkins' earlier theory of memetics framed in The Selfish Gene.
 There have been some serious criticisms of memetics.
-Namely, there are a few key points on which most criticisms focus: mentalism, cultural determinism, Darwinian reduction, without academic novelty, and a lack of empirical evidence of memetic mechanisms.
+Namely, there are a few key points on which most criticisms focus: mentalism, cultural determinism, Darwinian reduction, a lack of academic novelty, and a lack of empirical evidence of memetic mechanisms.

 Luis Benitez-Bribiesca points to the lack of memetic mechanisms.
 He refers to the lack of a code script for memes which would suggest a genuine analogy to DNA in genes.
-He also suggests he meme mutation mechanism is too unstable which would render the evolutionary process chaotic.
+He also suggests the meme mutation mechanism is too unstable which would render the evolutionary process chaotic.
 That is to say that the "unit of information" which traverses across minds is perhaps too flexible in meaning to be a realistic unit.
 As such, he calls memetics "a pseudoscientific dogma" and "a dangerous idea that poses a threat to the serious study of consciousness and cultural evolution" among other things.

 Another criticism points to memetic triviality.
 That is, some have argued memetics is derivative of more rich areas of study.
-One of these cases comes from Peircian semiotics, (e.g., Deacon, Kull) stating that the concept of meme is a lesser developed Sign.
+One of these cases comes from Peircian semiotics, (e.g., Deacon, Kull) stating that the concept of meme is a less developed Sign.
 Meme is thus described in memetics as a sign without its triadic nature.
 Charles Sanders Peirce's semiotic theory involves a triadic structure: a sign (a reference to an object), an object (the thing being referred to), and an interpretant (the interpreting actor of a sign).
 For Deacon and Kull, the meme is a degenerate sign, which includes only its ability of being copied.
 Accordingly, in the broadest sense, the objects of copying are memes, whereas the objects of translation and interpretation are signs.

-Others have pointed to the fact that memetics reduces genuine social and communicative activity to genetic arguments, and this cannot adequately describe cultural participation of people.
+Others have pointed to the fact that memetics reduces genuine social and communicative activity to genetic arguments, and this cannot adequately describe cultural interactions between people.
 For example, Henry Jenkins, Joshua Green, and Sam Ford, in their book Spreadable Media (2013), criticize Dawkins' idea of the meme, writing that "while the idea of the meme is a compelling one, it may not adequately account for how content circulates through participatory culture."
 The three authors also criticize other interpretations of memetics, especially those which describe memes as "self-replicating", because they ignore the fact that "culture is a human product and replicates through human agency."
 In doing so, they align more closely with Shifman's notion of Internet Memetics and her addition of the human agency of stance to describe participatory structure.

 Mary Midgley criticizes memetics for at least two reasons:

 Like other critics, Maria Kronfeldner has criticized memetics for being based on an allegedly inaccurate analogy with the gene; alternately, she claims it is "heuristically trivial", being a mere redescription of what is already known without offering any useful novelty.